-Bob Evans Recalls 47K Of Pork Sausage That May Contain Plastic Pieces
+Bob Evans Recalls 47,000 Pounds Of Pork Sausage That May Contain Plastic Pieces

 For states across the country, Bob Evans issued a recall Thursday on around 47,000 pounds of sausage link products that were produced around August 1, the company believes.
 CBS News reports that these products may potentially contain “extraneous materials” like plastic pieces, and anyone in the affected market areas should throw away or return any related products.
-States believed to be affected are Indiana, Illinois, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Virginia and Wisconsin.
+States believed to be affected are Indiana, Illinois, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Virginia, and Wisconsin.
 Consumers should look for establishment number “EST 6785” and check for lot number 8213 to see if their items are affected, says CBS News.

 An article by FOX Illinois adds to the description of potentially contaminated items:

-- “12-oz overwrap trays labeled ‘BOB EVANS MAPLE PORK SAUSAGE LINKS.'”
+- 12-oz overwrap trays labeled “BOB EVANS MAPLE PORK SAUSAGE LINKS”

-- “12-oz overwrap trays labeled ‘BOB EVANS BROWN SUGAR & HONEY.'”
+- 12-oz overwrap trays labeled “BOB EVANS BROWN SUGAR & HONEY”

-- “12-oz overwrap trays labeled ‘FRESH FROM MEIJER MAPLE FLAVORED SAUSAGE LINKS.'”
+- 12-oz overwrap trays labeled “FRESH FROM MEIJER MAPLE FLAVORED SAUSAGE LINKS”

-- “12-oz overwrap trays labeled “GIANT EAGLE MAPLE PORK BREAKFAST SAUSAGE LINKS CARAMEL COLOR ADDED.'”
+- 12-oz overwrap trays labeled “GIANT EAGLE MAPLE PORK BREAKFAST SAUSAGE LINKS” CARAMEL COLOR ADDED”

 These items include Bob Evans, Meijer, and Giant Eagle brands.
-The product issues are being investigated by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
+The product issues are being investigated by the USDA’s Food Safety and Inspection Service.

-Apparently, FOX says, the contamination was discovered after consumer reports of hard pieces of clear plastic found some products.
+Fox says the contamination was discovered after consumer reports surfaced of hard pieces of clear plastic being found some products.

 #RECALL ALERT: The pork sausage links may contain pieces of plastic.https://t.co/tO8SkUZ2GV